jeremytammik/tbc/a/2041_hide_linked.md

 Thank you so much for the prompt response!
 I think this is exactly what I need!

+Many thanks to Chuong Ho for the comprehensive solution.

 ####<a name="3"></a> Hiding Linked Elements

 - hide elements in linked model